GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

 Note that for Kim’s 3 samples that I included on this plate, a higher depth will be needed as those appear to be more diverse.

+### 2023 Samples

+Same code as above.
+The alpha rarefaction curves look like there’s more diversity in these samples compared to 2022.
+Looking at the SRS curves (just by uploading the collapsed arthropod table to the SRS shiny app) then if I rarefy to the same depth as the 2022 samples (2722 reads) then I will retain 52% of the samples and 84% of the global species richness.
+This is probably fine as the species I am losing will be rare anyway.

+Reasons for increased diversity in 2023 samples: more insects available?
+Or technical due to doing these extractions by hand?

 ## 8. Normalise table

 I am going to use SRS rather than rarefying for normalising the samples.